 \subsubsection{Parameter Setup}

-This section outlines the model parameters of training MAUIL, including multi-level attribute embedding, RCCA based projection, and training parameter setting. \begin{enumerate}[(i)] \item The dimensions of all features in the multi-level attribute embedding and the structural embedding are the same without loss of generality, i.e., $D=d_c=d_w=d_t=d_s=100$. \item The regulation parameters $r^X$ and $r^Y$ for covariance matrices $C_{XX}$ and $C_{YY}$ are fixed to be $R=r^X=r^Y$.
-The number of projection vectors is empirically set to $k=25$ and $k=80$ for WD and DBLPs, respectively.
-Correspondingly, regulation parameter $R=10^5$ and $R=10^3$ is considered for WD and DBLPs, respectively. \item Any experiment instances randomly select $N_{tr}$ and $N_{te}$ matched identity pairs as the training seeds and test data. $N_{tr}$ varies between 100 and 800. $N_{te}$ is set to be a constant value 500.
-The comparative results among baseline models are expressed in Hit-Precision scores with the training setting $N_{tr}=200$. \end{enumerate} Each experiment instance is run 10 times independently.
-Their average performances are considered as the final report.
+This section outlines the model parameters for training MAUIL, including multilevel attribute embeddings, RCCA-based projections and training parameter settings.

+\begin{enumerate}[(i)] \item The dimensions of all features in the multilevel attribute embedding and the structural embedding are the same without loss of generality, i.e., $D=d_c=d_w=d_t=d_s=100$. \item The regulation parameters $r^X$ and $r^Y$ for the covariance matrices $C_{XX}$ and $C_{YY}$ are fixed to be $R=r^X=r^Y$.
+The number of projection vectors is empirically set to $k=25$ and $k=80$ for the WD and DBLPs, respectively.
+Correspondingly, the regulation parameters $R=10^5$ and $R=10^3$ are considered for the WD and DBLPs, respectively. \item All experiment instances randomly select $N_{tr}$ and $N_{te}$ matched identity pairs as the training seeds and test data. $N_{tr}$ varies between 100 and 800. $N_{te}$ for the Hit-precision and other metrics (precision, recall and F1) are fixed at 500 and 250, respectively.
+Another 250 nonmatched user pairs (i.e., negative samples) are randomly generated for precision, recall and F1-measure.
+The comparative results of all models are evaluated with the training setting $N_{tr}=200$. \end{enumerate} Each experimental instance is run 10 times independently.
+Their average performances are reported and analyzed.
 The parameters of the comparison models come from the defaults in their papers.